 The other amazing thing about having our own CNC?
 Prototyping.
 The ARCA Loop we're launching today is the result of over 20 unique, fully functional, production material prototypes.
 This level of iteration and exploration was never possible for us before, and the result of that design exploration is a new kind of camera sling mount geometry that we're really excited about.

 The hinged offset mount you see in the new ARCA Loop provides a dramatic improvement in both security and stability for your camera compared to any other sling.
 The bounce and twist that's normally associated with camera slings?
 Eliminated.
 Carrying your camera on an ARCA Loop is absolutely secure, and nearly as stable as the two point strap that came with your camera, but with the speed and comfort you expect from a sling.

 It is kinda weird that we're as excited as we are about something as nerdy as camera sling mount geometry, but we really are!
-Over the next couple of months, we're going to be showing off how it works and makes for the very best camera sling available (here's a quick video from a test of one of our prototypes versus another brand sling).
+Over the next couple of months, we're going to be showing off how it works and makes for the very best camera sling available.
 More importantly, we have different mounts in the works - first up will be a replacement for the Loop 3's original Offset Mount with a big thumb screw for quick install/removal.
 After that will be an RC2 mount for Manfrotto tripod users, and a solution for you folks running specialty L brackets or fitted ARCA plates.

 Of course, once you have the ability to make parts on a CNC machine, you naturally start having ideas of what to do with it.
 Luma has a whole pipeline of interesting ideas to go beyond the Loop and we've hidden a couple of them in some of the ARCA Loop's marketing images.